AaronTraas/Notes/Recipes/Simple Tomato Sauce - Monacilioni Style.md

 This is my variation on my nonna's simple tomato sauce.
 All of the women in the family make this.
 My mother's family is almost entirely from [Monacilioni](https://en.wikipedia.org/wiki/Monacilioni); this style is common in parts of Molise, and much of the former Kingdom of the Two Sicilies.
 I've met people from Abruzzo, Campagna, and Puglia that all have similar family sauces.

 This is a simple, rustic, and fresh sauce.
 The flavor of the tomatoes is the most important here.
 It should be fruity, mildly sweet, and aromatic.
 It is cooked fairly quick and short, and can be thrown together on a weeknight.
-It can be used as a base for other sauces based on what you have around—meat, fish, carrots and celery, etc.
+It can be used as a base for other sauces based on what you have around—meat, fish, aromatics, etc.

 I don't cook from a recipe.
 I learned to make this from watching my nonna, and then reverse-engineering what I remembered in my college dorm.
 My main variation from my nonna is the addition of alcohol.
 I'm writing it down here for posterity, mostly for the sake of my two beautiful daughters, who I hope will pass this down to their children.
 This should be done by taste, feel, and experience.
 You want a sweeter sauce?
 Add more onion.
 Less pungent?
 Reduce the garlic.
 Fresh herbs?
 Try adding them.
 Italian cooking is about love and taste, not precision.